-The BIA is making reference to the ‘Visa Petition’ being approved again.
+The BIA is making reference to the ‘Visa Petition’ being accept again.

-You would not be asking them to reapprove that same petition.
+You would not be asking them to reapprove that same appeal.

-That petition between your mother and you has already been approved.
+That appeal between your mother and you has already been accept.

 It would in fact be only the readjustment of status,